-If a victim of peer on peer abuse moves to a new setting, the Designated Safeguarding Lead will share the necessary information to ensure that support for the child continues.
+If a victim of child on child abuse moves to a new setting, the Designated Safeguarding Lead will share the necessary information to ensure that support for the child continues.

-How we will support alleged perpetrators and perpetrators of peer on peer abuse
+How we will support alleged perpetrators and perpetrators of child on child abuse

 We have a responsibility to safeguard and support all children.
-We will adhere to KCSIE (2021) when managing reports of peer on peer abuse and decide on action and support on a case by case basis.
+We will adhere to KCSIE (2022) when managing reports of child on child abuse and decide on action and support on a case by case basis.

 The school has a responsibility to ensure that an alleged perpetrator continues to receive a suitable education and will consider a range of options in continuing educational provision if they are unable to attend school.
+Options may include